 (c) During May 2019, the Company agreed to make payments of $585 per day for 220 days.
-During January 2020, in consideration for proceeds of $194,800, the Company agreed to make payments of $585 per day on two separate agreements for 220 days.
+During January 2020, in consideration for proceeds of $191,190, the Company agreed to make payments of $1,180 per day on two separate agreements for 220 days.
 The Company granted a security interest in the credit card receivables of the specified restaurants in connection with each of the Receivables Financing Agreements.
-Total outstanding on these advances is $66,550 and $23,958 at September 30, 2020 and December 31, 2019, respectively.
+Total outstanding on these advances is $0 and $23,688 at December 31, 2020 and 2019, respectively.
 In connection with and prior to the Merger and Spin-Off, on April 1, 2020, these notes were assumed by Amergent.

 (d) In connection with the assets acquired from the two BGR franchisees, the Company entered into notes payable of $9,600 and $187,000 during 2018.
-The notes bear interest at 4% and are due within 12 months of each acquisition date.
+The notes bear interest at 4% and were due within 12 months of each acquisition date.
 Principal and interest payments are due monthly.
-The total outstanding on these two notes is $25,850 and $25,580 at September 30, 2020 and December 31, 2019, respectively.
+The total outstanding on these two notes is $25,850 at both December 31, 2020 and 2019.
 In connection with and prior to the Merger and Spin-Off, on April 1, 2020, these notes were assumed by Amergent.

 (f) The Company entered into a promissory note to repay a contractor for the build-out of a new Little Big Burger location.
-The note had a balance of $348,269 as of both September 30, 2020 and December 31, 2019, and a stated interest rate of 12% per year.
+The note had a balance of $348,269 as of both December 31, 2020 and 2019, and a stated interest rate of 12% per year.
 In connection with and prior to the Merger and Spin-Off, on April 1, 2020, this note was assumed by Amergent.
 The Company is currently in default on this loan and a writ of garnishment was ordered against the Company in 2020 for approximately $445,000.
 The additional $95,000 is included in accounts payable and accrued expenses at December 31, 2020.

-(h) On August 4, 2020 the Company obtained two loans under the Economic Injury Disaster Loan (“EIDL”) assistance program from the Small Business Administration (“SBA”) in light of the impact of the COVID-19 pandemic on the Company’s business.
+(i) On August 4, 2020, the Company obtained two loans under the Economic Injury Disaster Loan (“EIDL”) assistance program from the Small Business Administration (“SBA”) in light of the impact of the COVID-19 pandemic on the Company’s business.
 The principal amount of the loans is $299,900, with proceeds to be used for working capital purposes.
 Interest accrues at the rate of 3.75% per year.
-Total installment payments, including principal and interest, are due monthly beginning August 4, 2021 in the amount of $1,762 monthly.
-The balance of principal and interest is payable over thirty years from the date of the promissory note.
+Total installment payments, including principal and interest, are due monthly beginning August 4, 2021 in the amount of $1,762.
+The balance of principal and interest is payable over the next thirty years from the date of the promissory note (August 2050).
 There are no penalties for prepayment.
 Based upon guidance issued by the SBA on June 19, 2020, the EIDL loans are not required to be refinanced by the PPP loan.